Balaji-Sai-T/cricket_ai/README.md

 3. **Analytics**: Provides insights and statistics
 4. **CI/CD Pipeline**: Automated testing and deployment

+## 📚 Dataset

+The project includes a structured dataset for training the no-ball detection model:

+- Located in the `dataset/` directory
+- Includes bowling action images and annotations
+- Split into train/validation/test sets
+- Detailed documentation in `dataset/README.md`

 ## 🚀 Getting Started

 1. Clone the repository: